-1 SECTION 1.
-Chapter 17-15 of the General Laws entitled "Primary Elections" is hereby 2 amended by adding thereto the following section: 3 17-15-7.1.
-Primary general elections.
-4 (a) The election process for all state and municipal offices shall include a preliminary 5 election to determine the candidates that qualify to run in the general election.
-This newly created primary general election shall replace the traditional political party primary system to reduce the 6 7 field of candidates for public office for the general election.
-8 (b) Whenever an election is necessary, there shall be a primary general election to nominate 9 two (2) candidates in the general election for every one office to be filled.
-If there are two (2) 10 vacancies to be filled in the general election, then the four (4) highest vote getters in the general 11 primary shall qualify for placement on the general election ballot.
-12 (c) The order of the qualifying candidates for the general election ballot shall mirror their 13 primary general election finish, with the highest vote getter placed first, and so forth.
-14 (d) Each candidate running in the primary general election may have their legally 15 recognized political party designated on the ballot, as well as any legally recognized party endorsement, they may have received.
-16 17 (e) No qualified general primary candidate for the general election may change their 18 political designation on the general election ballot.
+- 1 SECTION 1.
+Chapter 17-15 of the General Laws entitled "Primary Elections" is hereby - 2 amended by adding thereto the following section: - 3 17-15-7.1.
+Primary general elections. - 4 (a) The election process for all state and municipal offices shall include a preliminary - 5 general primary election to determine which candidates qualify to run in the general election.
+This - newly created primary general election shall replace the traditional political party primary system 6 - 7 to reduce the field of candidates for public office for the general election. - 8 (b) Whenever an election is necessary, there shall be a primary general election to nominate - 9 two (2) candidates in the general election for every one office to be filled.
+If there are two (2) - 10 vacancies to be filled in the general election, then the four (4) highest vote getters in the general - 11 primary, shall qualify for placement on the general election ballot. - 12 (c) The order of the qualifying candidates for the general election ballot shall mirror their - 13 primary general election finish, with the highest vote-getter placed first, and so forth. - 14 (d) Each candidate running in the primary general election may have their legally - 15 recognized political party designated on their ballot, as well as any legally recognized party - 16 endorsement, which they may have received. - 17 (e) No qualified general primary candidate for the general election may change their 18 - political designation on the general election ballot. - 19 SECTION 2.

-SECTION 2.
 Sections 17-1-2, 17-1-3 and 17-1-7 of the General Laws in Chapter 17-1